-The empire is a real implementation of the WCN; there emerge two kinds of empire with dual ideologies: some giving preference to private interests rather than to social (religious) ones, PS-empires, others giving preference to social (religious) interests rather than to private ones, SP-empires.
+Empires compete with each other for the spheres of influence.
+As a result, there emerge two global empires with different dual ideologies: one giving preference to private interests rather than to social (religious) ones, a PS-empire, another giving preference to social (religious) interests rather than to private ones, an SP-empire.
+The demo-republics that have no ideological preference establish a neutral block, an N-block.

-3.4.
-Evolution of the empire
+3.3.
+Evolution of global empires

-The empire evolves by unions with other nations that have reached the level of demo-republic.
+The global empires evolve by contracting unions with each other and with other nations that have reached the level of demo-republic.
 As demo-republics dispersed over the world have different ideological preferences, unions are concluded accordingly.
 There are six possible types of union as follows:

-- (a) solidarity unions unite those demo-republics that have a firm ideological affinity with the empires; these unions are open to all kinds of activity and cooperation; - (b) preference unions unite those demo-republics that prefer to take side with the empires of their ideological orientation; these unions are open to activities aimed at consolidating the unions; - (c) neutrality unions unite those demo-republics that have no ideological preference; these unions are engaged in all activities of mutual interest; - (d) cultural unions unite those demo-republics that prefer to take side with the counter-empires; these unions are engaged mainly in cultural exchange and all activities of less affinity; - (e) commercial unions unite those demo-republics that have strong affinity with counter-empires; these unions are engaged mainly in commercial activities; - (f) the global union unites two global counter-empires, involving them in mutual interaction and activities of global importance.
+- (a) solidarity unions unite those demo-republics that have a firm ideological affinity with the empires; these unions are open to all kinds of activity and cooperation; - (b) preference unions unite those demo-republics that prefer to take side with the empires of their ideological orientation; these unions are open to activities aimed at consolidating the unions;

+- (c) neutrality unions unite those demo-republics that have no ideological preference; these unions are engaged in all activities of mutual interest; - (d) cultural unions unite those demo-republics that prefer to take side with the counter-empires; these unions are engaged mainly in cultural exchange and all activities of less affinity; - (e) commercial unions unite those demo-republics that have strong affinity with counter-empires; these unions are engaged mainly in commercial activities; - (f) the global union unites two global counter-empires, involving them in mutual interaction and activities of global importance.
 All unions of higher rank can participate in the activities of lower rank unions.

-The evolution of the empire is actually the evolution of its three institutions: the Assembly (A) - an institution responsible for domestic affairs (the Specific), the Senate (S) - an institution responsible for foreign affairs (the General), and the Church (CH) or any other religious institution responsible for the ideology (the Unity).
+The evolution of the empire is actually the evolution of its three institutions: the Assembly (A) - an institution responsible for domestic affairs (the Specific), the Senate (S) - an institution responsible for foreign affairs (the General), and the Church (CH) or any other religious institution responsible for ideology and justice (the Unity).
 Every two of these institutions suggest the third.
 Indeed, (A, S)-CH because, to decide on domestic and foreign affairs and ensure harmony and unity, the assembly and the senate need the proper ideology provided by the Church; (A, CH)-S because, to decide on domestic affairs and ensure their unity and consistency with foreign relations, the Assembly and the Church need a general approach provided by the Senate; (S, CH)-A because, to decide on general issues and ideology, the Senate and the Church need to consider all the specific issues of social life and therefore should consult the Assembly.